 "My dear, its wine!" exclaimed the woman joyfully.
-It was indeed, beautifully aged wine, and with a tentative sip they discovered it was delicious and filled their glasses to the brim.
+It was indeed, beautifully aged wine, so with a tentative sip they discovered it was delicious and filled their glasses to the brim.

 Over the course of the next year an a half, the couple drank their treasured wine over expensive meals, boasted about it during dinner parties and even gave some bottles away as gifts.
 Along with the happiness that the ancient barrel of wine had brought them, they knew the sorrowful day would come when their barrel finally ran dry.

-The next day the man went to remove the empty barrel and found it to be heavy, as if it still held a good amount of wine.
+That day did indeed come and the man went to remove the empty barrel, but found it to be abnormally heavy compared to the others they found in the cellar...almost as if it still held a good amount of wine in it.
 Confused, the man called to his wife to help him.
 As the couple struggled to move it they finally decided to cut the barrel in half.
 In doing so, the young couple found themselves staring down at the well-preserved body of a man...

 While this story is an old urban legend, you may be shocked to find out that centuries ago preserving a body in a barrel of alcohol was not uncommon.
 One famous folk story is about Admiral Horatio Nelson, who died during battle in 1805.
 His body was preserved in a barrel of brandy and shipped back to England for a proper funeral.
 The barrel was secured to the main mast of the ship and guarded for the length of the journey.
 As legend goes, the sailors took turns secretly tapping the barrel until every drop of brandy was gone - thus the phrase "tapping the admiral" was born.